teslacool/cnn-dailymail/README.md

 This code produces the non-anonymized version of the CNN / Daily Mail summarization dataset, as used in the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/pdf/1704.04368.pdf)*.
 It processes the dataset into the binary format expected by the [code](https://github.com/abisee/pointer-generator) for the Tensorflow model.

+I have modified this code to generate raw text file into `finished_files` subdir in order to use Fairseq tool.
 # Instructions

 ## 1. Download data